pasoevi/innfin/doc/innfin.md

 Cursed animals serve some fell purpose in the game.
 Typically they are cursed to serve some other monsters or gods.
 To a player, this means that such an animal can pose significantly more threat than others.
-Not all animals can be identified as cursed easily.
+Not all animals can easily be identified as cursed.

 # Conditions affecting living